erichaagdev/erichaag.dev/blog/posts/bootiful-builds-best-practices-spring-boot-gradle/index.md

 In fact, Gradle partners with [the Spring team and other OSS projects](https://gradle.com/customers/oss-projects/) to provide them with free instances of Develocity.
 The Spring team's Develocity instance is publicly visible, and you can check it out for yourself at [ge.spring.io](https://ge.spring.io/).

-You can learn more about build scans on Gradle's website: https://scans.gradle.com/
+You can learn more about [build scans](https://scans.gradle.com/) on Gradle's website.

 ### 4. Enable build caching